FREE TO DOWNLOAD

 Reprint Permission — You have permission to reproduce and distribute any or all pages, in any quantity, physical or digital, as long as they are shared free of charge and not sold or used to raise funds.

-Written in a child’s voice and paired with a coloring page, they give children a simple way to read, reflect, and respond.
+Written in a child’s voice, they give children a simple way to read, reflect, and respond.

 Prayer becomes something natural — not something distant or formal.